JoyIbe/Walmart-Sales-Analysis-with-SQL-and-PowerBI/README.md

 5. Prioritize customer satisfaction by providing excellent customer service and addressing customer concerns promptly.
 6. Continuously optimize the supply chain to ensure efficient product delivery and reduce costs.
 7. Invest in e-commerce initiatives to capture the growing online market.
+8. Consider periodic increase in discount especially on top 10-15 most purchased products.
+This bonus can differ across various products.

 ## Code: